Library of Michigan

 The Library of Michigan provides a range of services and programs to public, academic and school libraries and librarians as well as Michigan residents through LSTA and other federal funding.

-In 2021, LM will begin an evaluation of the LSTA Five-Year Plan and in 2022, we will submit a new Five-Year Plan to IMLS for approval.
-We will be reaching out to the Michigan library community for feedback and comments on the evaluation and new plan this fall.
+LM is evaluating our LSTA Five-Year Plan this fall with surveys and focus groups with the Michigan library community.
+In 2022, we will submit a new Five-Year Plan to IMLS for approval, based on the evaluation responses and the federal guidelines.
 Please consider participating in the evaluation by responding to a fall survey or joining a virtual focus group with Growth Management Consultants.

 For more information, our annual report and fact sheet detail LM's federally funded programs and activities in the last year.
 For 2020, only the fact sheet is available.